hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 layout: "extend"
 page_title: "Plugin Development - Framework: Providers"
 description: |-
   How to implement a provider in the provider development framework.
+Providers are plugins that allow Terraform to interact with APIs.
 ---

 # Providers